Pro-Sanders group rebranding into ‘pragmatic progressives’

 But after another defeat in 2020, the 79-year-old Vermont senator is unlikely to run for president a third time.
 And the organization centered on his fiery brand of politics is undergoing a rebranding.

 Rather than insisting on “Medicare for All” — Sanders’ trademark universal, government-funded health care plan — or the climate-change-fighting Green New Deal, Our Revolution is focusing on the more modest alternatives endorsed by President Joe Biden.
 Those include expanding eligibility for the existing Medicare program and curtailing federal subsidies for fossil fuel companies.
+The group says it wants to make sure Biden keeps his promises on those and other top issues.

 The shift reflects a progressive movement that is at a crossroads.
 Biden won the Democratic nomination last year by offering more centrist alternatives to much of Sanders’ agenda.
 Since then, progressive candidates have faced a series of electoral disappointments and are contending with anxiety from moderate Democrats worried that the party’s leftward shift could cost them control of Congress during next year’s midterm elections.